qdsang/TinyMPC.github.io/docs/get-started/installation.md

 ## Build from source

-If you'd rather build from source, you can do so by following these steps:
+If you'd like to build from source, you can do so by following these steps:

 Clone the repository and build the project